 If you must have a somewhat secure standard login, use public-key cryptography.

-If used: Reddit will find you
+If used: It will be found

 As sad as it is, somehow (nodejs) backend developers love to forget this.